-Make sure you sign in at the front desk for all appointments.
-Please sign in 10-15 minutes prior to your appointment time so we can keep you on schedule.
-If at any time during your pregnancy you have a change in insurance, benefits, or contact information, please let us know immediately.
-Note, we check almost every patient's urine in our office.
-It is important that when you give a urine specimen that it is a "Clean Catch".
-In order to perform a clean catch, separate your labia, and urinate for a second or two in the toilet.
-Introduce the urine cup in mid stream without allowing the stream to touch the vagina or labia.
-This prevents false positive results on your urine results.
+We check almost every patient's urine in our office.
+It is important that when you give a urine specimen that it is a "clean catch".
+In order to perform a clean catch, separate your labia and urinate for a second or two in the toilet.
+Introduce the urine cup in mid-stream without allowing the stream to touch the vagina or labia.
+This prevents false positive on your urine results.